Why Data Warehousing is Crucial for Becoming a Digital Business

 Typically, this means data in the DWH is not updated or deleted.

-Now that we’ve covered the basics of what a data warehouse is and how it relates to business intelligence, let’s cover a few key terms in this universe that are worth knowing.
+Now that we’ve covered the basics of a data warehouse and how data warehousing and business intelligence are related, let’s cover a few key terms in this universe that are worth knowing.
 These terms will help orient us more fully to what’s happening “behind the scenes” whenever you send a business query to your data warehouse.

 A Brief Glossary of Terms

-• Online transactional processing (OLTP): This refers to the real-time execution of large numbers of database transactions by large numbers of people, typically over the internet.
-OLTP can process a rapid number of relatively simple transactions in a matter of microseconds and concurrently while multiple users are accessing the data.
+• Online transactional processing (OLTP): Refers to the real-time execution of large database transactions by large numbers of people, typically over the Internet.
+OLTP can process a rapid number of relatively simple transactions in microseconds and concurrently while multiple users are accessing the data.
 One example is a bank server that records whenever a transaction is made for an individual’s account.

-• Online analytical processing (OLAP): A type of analytical data warehouse where the emphasis is on applying complex queries to large amounts of historical data, aggregated from OLTP databases and other sources.
+• Online analytical processing (OLAP): This is where data warehousing and analytics come into one.
+It’s a type of analytical data warehouse where the emphasis is on applying complex queries to large amounts of historical data aggregated from OLTP databases and other sources.
 OLAP consists of three basic analytical operations that are performed on a “cube” of data: consolidation (roll-up), drill-down, and slicing and dicing (dimensions).
 These operations gather very precise views of the data.
-Revisiting the example above, a typical example of an OLAP transaction is a grocery chain that wants to gather sales by region; additional layers may be by state/province, city, and even by a specific store.
+Revisiting the example above, a typical example of an OLAP transaction is a grocery chain that wants to collect sales by region; additional layers may be by state/province, city, and even by a specific store.

 • Roll-up: An OLAP operation that refers to the process of viewing data with decreasing detail.